 Federal Highway Administration Requirements.
 Performance and acceptance of QC/QA testing under these specifications shall not eliminate any FHWA requirements for acceptance of the material.

 Acceptance of Material.
+During the first day’s production, samples shall be fabricated for the HWT and RTIndex tests.
+Based upon passing HWT and stripping results, a new RTIndex limit shall be established for the remainder of the project.
 Acceptance of bituminous mixture will be based on lots.
 With the exception of density, asphalt material will be sampled at the asphalt plant in lots or sublots on a random basis through the use of a random number system and evaluated using a Quality Level Analysis (QLA).
 A QLA will determine payment based on a combination of the total PWL (PWLt) determined for each pay factor item for each lot of material produced.

 Random Numbers.
 The engineer will generate random numbers.
 Random numbers will be based upon tonnage.